m6mmi/h-t-handcraft/Readme_ht.txt

     python manage.py runserver

+Products can be imported to e-shop by script via CSV file import_csv.py example file ht_products.csv

 In this project, we utilize Class-Based Views (CBVs) extensively, including Django's generic views such as ListView, DetailView, and TemplateView.
 These provide an organized and reusable way to handle typical operations